 The factory is uniquely designed to be completely open for visitors to view the manufacturing process from start to finish.
 Low walls separate the manufacturing floor from the viewing area, but it is easy and educational to observe the work of each artisan as he or she performs their specialized task.

 Like the other machine-manufactured producers of goods along the TAKUMI Road, Tojiro also believes that the skills of their craftsmen are what elevates the quality of their products.
 From design to production, experienced artisans are involved in every aspect of the product, including individually inspecting each finished piece.
 This is the TAKUMI Road way.

 Tsubame Industrial Materials Museum

 Finish your first day with a visit to the Tsubame Industrial Materials Museum.
 Though modest in appearance, this growing museum holds an incredible amount of information and history of Tsubame city’s industrial history.
-Here, you’ll find out how important Tsubame for Japan’s economy, producing more than 90% of Japan’s western style metal tableware.
+Here, you’ll find out how important Tsubame for Japan’s economy, producing more than 90% of Japan’s metal cutlery.

 As part of the museum, a large workshop allows you to get hands-on with some of the city’s best known crafts.
 We chose to practice our copper hammering skills by making a hammered copper tumbler.
-Not only beautiful to look at, but the tumbler is also said to make beer froth and taste better!
+Not only beautiful to look at, but copper is a high thermal conductor, so it makes a cold beer taste even better!
 One of the onsite craftsmen will guide you through the 30 to 40 minute long process, which is quite simple but deceptively hard work.
 While you are working, remember the copper craftsmen who hammer out these kinds of products 8 hours a day!
 Now that you’ve had a small workout, relax and prepare for another full day tomorrow.